root-project/root/documentation/users-guide/Introduction.md

 run.
 This rate provided the ideal environment to develop and test the next generation data analysis.

-One cannot mention ROOT without mentioning CINT, its C++ interpreter.
+One cannot mention ROOT without mentioning Cling, its C++ interpreter.
-CINT was created by Masa Goto in Japan.
+Cling was created by Masa Goto in Japan.
 It is an independent product, which ROOT is using for the command line and script processor.

 ROOT was, and still is, developed in the "Bazaar style", a term from